 The difference can be summed up as: Do you approach your customer, or do they approach you?

-It makes sense to everyone because of how prevalent marketing is in our lives: commercials on our radios, our televisions, flashing across our websites.
+Currently, marketing teams are still putting the majority of their budget into outbound marketing because it's just what's done and what has been done since the dawn of advertising.
+It makes sense because of how prevalent marketing is in our lives: commercials on our radios and televisions flashing across our websites.
 Another term for it, though?
 Interruption.

 Outbound Marketing is Being Circumvented

 Commercials interrupt our favorite programs, cold calls interrupt our family dinners, and now ads even interrupt halfway through a music video on YouTube if the video goes over a certain length of time.

 Customers don't enjoy these interruptions, and these days, we have some of the ultimate tools to avoid them.

 For just a few bucks a month, you can watch your favorite show the next day, ad-free, on a streaming service.
 Same with your music.
 You can block unknown phone numbers with a swipe of your thumb — no more asking to be taken off a list, giving the telemarketer time to engage, just tap, and it's gone.

 So why are companies still putting so much time and money into this kind of marketing when it's being circumvented by evolving technology?
 It's time for a better use of your marketing dollars and something that delivers better long-term lead generation for growth.